formidablejs/formidablejs.org/docs/craftsman.md

 import { Command } from '@formidablejs/framework'
 import { Prop } from '@formidablejs/framework'

-export class Hello extending Command {
+export class Hello extends Command {

     /**
 	 * The name and signature of the console command.